I'm a dog l-o-v-e-r. actually all animals in general. but I'm partial to dogs ;)

 Nothing opens his ears like little pieces of hot dog.

-once about seven in the morning, and again at six in
+Feeding schedule: twice a day, once about seven in the morning, and again at six in

 the evening.
 Regular store-bought stuff; the shelter